any-docs/css/content/reference/properties/font-family/index.md

 }
 ```

 Values are separated by commas to indicate that they are alternatives.
-The browser will select the first font in the list that is installed or that can be downloaded using a {{CSSxRef("@font-face")}} at-rule.
+The browser will select the first font in the list that is installed or that can be downloaded using a `@font-face` at-rule.

-It is often convenient to use the shorthand property {{CSSxRef("font")}} to set `font-size` and other font related properties all at once.
+It is often convenient to use the shorthand property `font` to set `font-size` and other font related properties all at once.

 You should always include at least one generic family name in a `font-family` list, since there's no guarantee that any given font is available.
 This lets the browser select an acceptable fallback font when necessary.